bitdog-io/restraining_bolt/README.md

 it will also verbally announce state changes and alarms.
 When the filght controller is put back to a mode other than auto, it will reset and resume good signals to power the rover.

+Restraining Bolt also monitors GPS fix status.
+If a minimum fix status isn't maintained by at least one GPS, Restraining Bolt will attempt to pause the mission until at least one GPS is reporting minimum fix status.

 I used PWM based RC relays as a form of secondary hardware check.
 It is very unlikely that a bad microcontroller would still produce a good
 PWM signal to the RC relay and power the rover.